Through art, a recovering resident is rebuilding her life

 Building a new chapter that is full of hope and pleasure.

 The most current things created in the class will be available for purchase at Nettie’s Mercantile on April 1 and 2 from 10 a.m. to 4 p.m.
-All revenues are reinvested in this purpose.
+All revenues are reinvested for this purpose.